ROSHANXAVIER/PROJECT1-MERNSTACK-WEBPAGE/README.md

 Two folders are provided hello and db . db contains files connecting to mongoDB and also contains node JS files making up the back end of webpage.
 Folder hello contains front end of the webpage .
 It is simple webpage which stores data regarding a persons age .
 If the persons age is already present in database the persons age is returned to the user upon entering his name in webpage else ithe age and name can be stored by the user from webpage .
 The webpage also provide information regarding the project and also information regarding the developer which is myself :) .

-YOU CAN VIEW THE WEBPAGE HERE :https://agedatabase.herokuapp.com/
+YOU CAN VIEW THE WEBPAGE HERE I HAVE HOSTED IT ON HEROKU .
+IT MIGHT TAKE SOME TIME TO LOAD... :https://agedatabase.herokuapp.com/

 Alert: To host the webpage files in heroku , you need to create a build file of the front end first using npm run build.